Soda Taxes and Other Beverage Policies

 Ensure the availability of free, good tasting water in public schools, on all property owned or leased by a city, county, or state, and at all city or county sponsored events.
 More.

 Eliminate the sale and marketing of sweetened beverages at zoos, museums, parks and other places frequented by children.
+The Sugar-Sweetened Beverage Tool Kit for Parks and Recreation Agencies, created by CCHPA and California Park and Recreation Society, is an action guide that contains policy recommendations and beverage standards for youth and non-youth facilities.

 Advanced policy options to regulate sugar-sweetened beverages to support public health (PDF).